-• SCHOOL DAY
+SCHOOL DAY

-Since every student must be under supervision every hour of the school day, students will not be permitted in the hallways or other areas in or on school property without supervision during the class period.
+Since every student must be under supervision every hour of the school day.
+Students will not be permitted in the hallways or other areas in or on school property without supervision during the class period.

 "School day" is defined as the time from when a student gets on the bus in the morning or enters the school district property by any mode of transportation to the time when a student gets off the bus at the end of the school day or when a student leaves the school grounds by any mode of transportation after the school day or after any school district sponsored activity.
 Buffalo High School operates on a closed campus policy which includes lunch periods.
+Any student scheduled to not be on campus for a class period (e.g. Senior Study, OJT, etc.) should not be in the hallways during class time.
+Failure to follow this expectation may result in a student not being able to participate in courses that are off campus.